-Exports and innovations play a very important role in the Netherlands’ economy.
+Exports and innovation play a very important role in the Netherlands’ economy.
 Strong sectors include services, particularly in the financial sector, as well as trade, agriculture and industry.
-The manufacturing sector is often highly specialised.
+The manufacturing industry is often highly specialised.
 The Netherlands is the fifth-largest exporter in the world (source: International Trade Centre), with 75 percent of its exports going to the EU and 22 percent to Germany.
 The country is the second-largest exporter of agricultural produce in the world after the United States (with an estimated volume of 95.6 billion euro in 2020).
 In 2020, the Netherlands was Germany’s most important trading partner in the EU for the fourth time in a row and its second-largest partner worldwide.